szaydel/integraty/docs/integraty/extprog.md

 ):
 ```

-Select multiple columns within the 'slc_range' range from each line
+Select multiple fields within the 'slc_range' range from each line
 from stderr, after splitting the line on 'sep'.

 #### Arguments